code-423n4/code423n4.com/README.md

 Fork [code-423n4/code423n4.com](https://github.com/code-423n4/code423n4.com) and clone your fork.

-### Create accounts:
+### Create accounts (optional):

-- netlify.com
 - mailgun.com
 - kickbox.com
+- netlify.com
-- moralis.io (optional)
+- moralis.io

-### Add environment secrets and variables
+### Add environment configuration

+## Required

 - Generate GitHub [personal access token] with(https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with "full control of private repositories" scope and set `GITHUB_TOKEN`
 - Use your GitHub username for `GITHUB_OWNER`
+- Use `BRANCH_NAME` from `.env.sample` OR optionally set it to whichever branch you are developing
+- Use `REPO` from `.env.sample` OR optionally name your repo something else and update it here
+- Use `GATSBY_MORALIS_APP_ID` and `GATSBY_MORALIS_SERVER` from `.env.sample` OR optionally set up your own moralis server and use the server url and app id from your instance.
+See instructions in documentation/MoralisInstructions.md

+## Optional (to enable email confirmation features)

 - Use your email address for `EMAIL_SENDER`
 - Use mailgun private api-key for `MAILGUN_KEY`
 - Use custom or default domain from mailgun for `MAILGUN_DOMAIN`
 - Generate a kickbox API key and set `KICKBOX_API_KEY`
-- Use `BRANCH_NAME` from `.env.sample` OR optionally set it to whichever branch you are developing
-- Use `REPO` from `.env.sample` OR optionally name your repo something else and update it here
-- Use `GATSBY_MORALIS_APP_ID` and `GATSBY_MORALIS_SERVER` from `.env.sample` OR optionally set up your own moralis server and use the server url and app id from your instance.
-See instructions in documentation/MoralisInstructions.md

 ### Create repos (optional)